Targeted COVID-19 restrictions expanded to all of B.C.'s Interior

 "These steps will allow us to contain transmission, and I think the positive news is we have seen a leveling off of the transmission in the Central Okanagan where these measures have been in place."

+The other changes announced Friday will take effect at 8 a.m. on Monday, Aug.
+23.

+Those changes include limits on gatherings in vacation rentals, where only five guests or one additional household will be permitted.

-In addition to the mask mandate, indoor personal gatherings will be limited to five guests or one household other than the host.
+Indoor personal gatherings at other locations will be limited to 10 guests or one other household.

-Outdoor personal gatherings - such as backyard barbecues and other informal events - will be limited to a maximum of 50 people.
+Outdoor personal gatherings - such as birthday parties, backyard barbecues and block parties - are limited to no more than 50 people.

-Organized gatherings - such as weddings, public performances and events - will also be limited to 50 people, and they must have COVID-19 safety plans in place.
-The 50-person limit applies to both indoor and outdoor events.
+Organized indoor gatherings - such as weddings, funerals and seated events - are limited to 50 people, while organized outdoor gatherings are limited to 100 people.
+COVID-19 safety plans are required for all organized events, whether indoors or outdoors.

-Indoor high-intensity group fitness classes will be suspended in Interior Health under the new restrictions, and lower-intensity group classes will be limited to 10 people in indoor settings.
-Outdoor group exercise classes will be limited to 50 people.

 Henry did not mention the closure of bars and nightclubs outside of the Central Okanagan region.
 Such venues were ordered to close during the last expansion of restrictions in that area.
 It does not appear that such closures will be expanded to the whole health authority when the latest changes take effect at midnight.

-Note: This story has been updated to clarify what restrictions are being imposed and when they take effect.